"You sold your soul to me to save your boyfriend's life. And how does this creep thank you? By running off with some...babe."

 Vin from Mistborn, especially near the beginning.
 She was raised by her abusive Jerk Ass of an older half-brother to trust no one and be continually suspicious of people's motives- as the author puts it "she's not a bad person- she just thinks everyone else is."
 Learning how to trust and form meaningful bonds with others is the central thrust of her character development throughout the trilogy.

-Leitha from The Redemption Of Althalus is very much a broken bird - emotionally detached, very snarky, and traumatized by having to hear the thoughts of everyone she meets.
+Leitha from The Redemption of Althalus is emotionally detached, very snarky, and traumatized by having to hear the thoughts of everyone she meets.
 Nearly getting burned at the stake didn't help.
 And on top of that, very, very good at hiding just how much she's hurting.
 Luckily, like most examples, she gets better.

 The heroine of The Sirantha Jax Series (Sirantha Jax) was involved in a tragic accident that left her lover and scores of people dead.
 It broke her rather badly, and she's in the beginning stages of recovery at the start of the story.

-Lily Bard in Charlaine Harris' Shakespeare series, due to her having been gangraped, tortured (leaving her body permanently scarred), then left for dead.
+Lily Bard in Charlaine Harris's Shakespeare series, due to her having been gangraped, tortured (leaving her body permanently scarred), then left for dead.

 When we meet Rochalla in the first of the Shadowleague books, she fits this trope perfectly, though she (oddly enough) gets better when she is forced to flee for her life with a bunch of strangers.